johnfedoruk/bangular/aio/content/guide/dependency-injection-pattern.md

 This is what a **dependency injection framework** is all about.

-Now that you know what dependency injection is and appreciate its benefits, turn to the [Angular Dependency Injection](guide/dependency-injection) guide to see how it is implemented in Angular.
+Now that you know what dependency injection is and appreciate its benefits, turn to the [Bangular Dependency Injection](guide/dependency-injection) guide to see how it is implemented in Bangular.